Central African Republic

 Economic Structure

-The agricultural sector contributes about 29% to GDP (2023), trailing behind the services sector (41%), and centres around the cultivation of coffee, cotton, cassava, corn, millet, rice, squash, and peanuts.
+The agricultural sector contributes about 32% to GDP (2024), behind the services sector (40%), and centres around the cultivation of coffee, cotton, cassava, corn, millet, rice, squash, and peanuts.
 The Central African Republic can benefit from large mineral resources.
-The manufacturing sector share in GDP amounts to about 18%.
+The industry sector share in GDP amounts to about 18%.

 Usage of EBA Preferences

-As most of the CAR's exports enter the EU duty-free under the EU's normal tariff regime, the scope for EBA preferences is limited - 4.7% of imports from CAR were eligible for EBA preferences in 2023.
-None of these made use of the preferences in 2023, as in previous years.
+As most of the CAR's exports enter the EU duty-free under the EU's normal tariff regime, the scope for EBA preferences is limited: 2% of imports from CAR were eligible for EBA preferences in 2024.
+Almost none of these made use of the preferences, as in previous years.

 Trade with the EU